survivejs/site/pages/index.md

 0. Deal with typing in React.
 0. Test your React application in various ways.

-The Leanpub version comes in pdf, epub, and mobi formats.

 By buying the book, you will support my efforts and allow me to develop more content.

+> The Leanpub version comes in pdf, epub, and mobi formats!

 ### Get started with the online version